 The University's Legislation addresses matters of institutional governance and organisation.
 It consists of the Charter, Statutes, Ordinances and Regulations and Codes of Practice.
 All members of staff and students are subject to the Legislation.

 The Charter lays down the core tenets of the governance of the University: its establishment and legal status, its objects and powers, its governing body and key institutional officers.
 Amendments to the Charter have to be approved by the Privy Council.
 Download a full version of the University Charter (PDF - 98KB).

 The Ordinances provide more detail on the exercise of powers than in the Statutes.
 They distribute the authority of Council to committees and to executive officers, and control use of that authority.
-They contain provisions regarding the Senate, the University Executive Board, College Boards, and the Court, and establish the main elements of the University's organisational structure.
+They contain provisions regarding the Senate, the University Executive Board, and College Boards, and establish the main elements of the University's organisational structure.
 Ordinances may be amended or augmented by the University Council.
 Download a full version of the University Ordinances.

 The individual Ordinances are:

 The Regulations contain principles and standards designed to control or govern conduct or provide direction at a more detailed level than Ordinances.